awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 ### Adding tags on a resource on creation<a name="adding-tags-creation"></a>

 You can add tags to Amazon EKS clusters, managed node groups, and Fargate profiles when you create them\.
-For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.
+For more information, see [Create an Amazon EKS cluster](create-cluster.md)\.

 ### Adding and deleting tags on a resource<a name="adding-or-deleting-tags"></a>